-Winter to Spring 2017
+Spring to Summer 2017

-Dear Friends, Clients and
+Dear Friends, Clients and Fellow Qi Workers,

-The secret to establishing a successful qigong or tai chi practice is enjoying spending time with yourself and with nature.
+Qigong exercise (which includes tai chi) is the modern name for ancient Chinese healing movements that are slow and soft and guided by a serene mind.
+The secret to establishing a successful qigong or tai chi practice is enjoying quiet time with yourself and with nature.
 During the practice time, you experience your true self—not

 exercise leads you there.
 There is no limit to the enjoyment or the quietude.

 If you have never studied with us, please join us for a free first class.